arcus-azure/arcus.scripting/docs/preview/features/powershell/azure-security.md

 PS> Import-Module -Name Arcus.Scripting.Security
 ```

-## Removing resource locks on Azure
+## Removing resource locks from an Azure resource group

 In some deployments resource-locks are being assigned.
 To help in removing these quickly, we have provided you with a function that removes all the existing locks on the resource group.